- 1

 - March

-In the world of enterprise databases, two names stand out for every DBA — Oracle Database, which has dominated the market for over 40 years, and PostgreSQL, which has grown from an open-source project to become a trusted choice for mission-critical systems worldwide.
-This article provides an in-depth comparison from the DBA perspective — covering Query Optimizer, Partitioning, Replication, and Total Cost of Ownership — to help organizations using PostgreSQL or considering migrating from Oracle make confident decisions.
+In the enterprise database world, there are two names every DBA knows — Oracle Database, which has dominated the market for over 40 years, and PostgreSQL, which grew from open source to gain recognition as a Mission-Critical database worldwide.
+This article compares both systems in depth from a DBA perspective — covering Query Optimizer, Partitioning, Replication, and total cost of ownership — to help organizations using PostgreSQL or considering a migration from Oracle make confident decisions.

 Overview Comparison Table